-Program Issues Risks Management Strategy A large number of customers opt-out of the program.
+Program Issues Risks Management Strategy Management Strategy A large number of customers opt-out of the program.
 Fewer customers participating in the program would negatively affect energy savings.
-Monitor opt-outs on a monthly basis to ensure the number of customers remains at an acceptable level.
+Management Strategy Monitor opt-outs on a monthly basis to ensure the number of customers remains at an acceptable level.
 Ensure there is a pool of customers available who meet the selection criteria to receive home energy reports that can be added to the program should opt-outs become too high.
 Customers do not change behavior based on recommended tips.
 Tips are not resonating with customers; therefore, they will not change their behavior.
 Monitor savings on a monthly basis.
 Ensure message is meaningful to low-income customers.
 Adjust and change messaging should monthly savings targets not meet goals.
-Customers become confused with information on the energy report card that may be different than what is found on their PPL Electric account Home Energy Analyzer. • Customers who receive Home Energy Reports and are signed up for PPL Electric's Energy Analyzer may receive contradictory information regarding their efficiency (i.e., one will state the customer is more efficient than similar homes and the other will state they are less efficient).
+Customers become confused with information on the energy report card that may be different than what is found on their PPL Electric account Home Energy Analyzer.
+Customers who receive Home Energy Reports and are signed up for PPL Electric's Energy Analyzer may receive contradictory information regarding their efficiency (i.e., one will state the customer is more efficient than similar homes and the other will state they are less efficient).
 Monitor customer inquiries.
 Provide customers with information about the difference between a baseline home for the energy report cards and Energy Analyzer to ensure customers understand why the information could be dissimilar.
 Customers think the neighbor comparisons are not accurate.
 Customers do not change their behavior, and therefore savings are negatively impacted.
 Periodically, and at least once per program year, review the accuracy of the data that is used to make up the neighbor comparisons to determine if there is additional public information available, and/or if there are other ways to increase the accuracy of other customer data such as the heating source.

-are n there Customers move a larg frequently. partic who ncome customers nore transient and fore there could be ge number of cipating customers could close their unt when they Ensure there is a pool of customers available that meet the selection criteria to receive home energy reports who can be added to the program should closed account drops become too high. -- -- --
+Customers move frequently.
+Low-income customers are more transient and therefore there could be a large number of participating customers who could close their account when they move.
+Ensure there is a pool of customers available that meet the selection criteria to receive home energy reports who can be added to the program should closed account drops become too high. ---------------------------- --- --